Close Menu

 Balancing Pros and Cons

 Debt consolidation offers a promising solution for many borrowers, especially those burdened by high-interest credit card debt.
 With 69% of borrowers reporting improved finances after consolidation, it clearly has the potential to help regain control.
-However, the risks of scams, longer repayment terms, and the possibility of falling into a debt trap mean it’s not suitable for everyone.
+However, the risks of scams, longer repayment terms, and the possibility of falling into a debt trap make it unsuitable for everyone.

 Empowering Financial Decisions